vicoyeh/vicoyeh.github.io/_posts/2016-04-25-using-chatbot-to-improve-group-workflow.markdown

 ![img]({{ localhost.url }}/images/blogs/425/5.png)

-In order to prevent errors like HTTP connection timeouts, the reminder has to handle two types of requests seperately:
+In order to prevent errors like HTTP connection timeouts, the reminder has to handle two types of requests separately:

 1. remind within 60 seconds
 	- This type of request can be handled by a simple HTTP response by waiting for the amount of time requested.
 The logic is straight-forward and does not require additional modules.